leonardomarcao/ScubaDiving/README.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details see [GitHub - Scuba Diving Game](https://github.com/leonardomarcao/ScubaDiving).

 ### Jekyll Themes